 Under a constant harvest rate, we found that harvest rate and climate velocity interact such that more heavily harvested populations go extinct with slower climate velocities.
 However, when we put harvest thresholds in place, a small population can always escape fishing and the critical climate velocity c* no longer depends on the harvesting rate (Figure 3d).
 In other words, as long as there is some threshold population density below which harvesting is not allowed, critical climate velocity only depends on the growth rate, length of the viable patch, and average dispersal distance.

 With either type of MPA strategies examined (many small versus few large), the population withstands combinations of higher climate velocities and higher harvesting rates than without the MPAs (compare Figures 3b and c to Figure 3a).
-At lower climate velocities, MPAs spaced more than one average dispersal distance apart resulted in larger fluctuations of population biomass relative to small, closely spaced, MPAs.
+At lower climate velocities, MPAs spaced more than one average dispersal distance apart resulted in larger fluctuations of population biomass relative to small, closely spaced, MPAs (Appendix A.6).
 As climate velocities increase, for both MPA strategies, the mean population abundance declines but the population experiences less extreme oscillations in abundance.
 Since minimum population biomass is increased, the population is a larger buffer to possible extinction in a stochastic environment.

 Discussion